tencentyun/intlcloud-documents/yehe_doc/视频服务/移动直播 SDK/SDK 下载/功能说明_intl_en.md

-We offer **MLVB International** for users outside the Chinese mainland.
+We offer **MLVB Professional** for users outside the Chinese mainland.
 You need an international license to unlock live streaming features such as publishing, playback, and basic filters (skin brightening and smoothing, etc.).

 ### SDK and license

-You can apply for a free trial license or purchase a license to use MLVB International.
+You can apply for a free trial license or purchase a license to use MLVB Professional.

 ### Features